jakobzhao/geog458/labs/lab04/readme.md

 **Due:**  May 10th, by 11:59pm | **Points Available** = 50

-As mentioned in previous lessons, the earliest web maps were typically drawn on the fly by the server, no matter how many layers were available or requested.
-These are the types of maps you just created using GeoServer and WMS.
+The earliest web maps were typically drawn on the fly by the server, no matter how many layers were available or requested.
 As you may have noticed, **the symbol sets and labeling choices for this type of map are relatively limited and complex to work with**.
 In fact, for many years, web cartographers had to build a map with minimal layer set and simple symbols to avoid hampering performance.
 In many cases, a cartographer was not even involved; instead, the web map was made by a server administrator tweaking SLD files that defined the layer order, symbol sizes, and so forth.
 This was the case with both open specification web services (like WMS) and proprietary web services (like Esri ArcIMS).

 In the mid-2000s, after Google Maps, Microsoft Virtual Earth (now Bing Maps), and other popular mapping applications hit the web, **people started to realize that maybe they didn't need the ability to tinker with the properties of every single layer**.
 These providers had started fusing their vector layers together in a single rasterized image that was divided into 256 x 256 pixel images, or tiles.
 These tiles were pregenerated and stored on disk for rapid distribution to clients.
 This was done out of necessity to support hundreds or thousands of simultaneous users, a burden too great for drawing the maps on the fly.